Unlocking Opportunity: How Sub-Saharan Africa Can Lead Sustainable Growth Article

 Read more

-Congo’s Copper Mining Dilemma: Economic Growth or Chinese Exploitation?
+Congo’s Copper Mining Dilemma: Economic Growth and Global Demand for Copper

-China’s Expanding Demand for Congolese Copper The Democratic Republic of the Congo (DRC) holds some of the world’s largest copper reserves and has become a crucial supplier to China.
-Driven...
+The Democratic Republic of the Congo (DRC) holds some of the world’s largest copper reserves and has become a crucial supplier to China.
+Driven by the rapid expansion of industries...

 Read more